edugvs/Project01-AdTracking-Fraud-Detection/README.md

 Although successful, they always want to be one step ahead of fraudsters and have asked for their help to further develop the solution.
 In summary, using a dataset available on Kaggle (https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/overview) I have built an algorithm that can predict whether a user will download an app after clicking on a mobile app ad to determine whether a click is fraudulent or not.
 I used R language for this project construction.

+Click on the link to see more details: https://edugvs.github.io/Project01-AdTracking-Fraud-Detection/index.html

 ![GitHub Logo](preview.png)